Nike-Inc/cerberus-doc-site/README.md

 If your using Mac OS X and have issues with nokogiri checkout this [Stack Overflow](https://stackoverflow.com/questions/37711814/error-installing-rails-on-os-x-el-capitan/39929160#39929160) answer that I found useful.

-Once you have Jekyll installed you can host the site by running the following command `jekyll serve --watch`
+Once you have Jekyll installed you can host the site by running the following command `bundle exec jekyll serve -w --config _config.yml,_dev_config.yml`

 ### License